bhcsayx/bhcsayx.github.io/_posts/2025-09-06-Kernel_security_writeups.md

 Kernel Security
 ======

-This is a series of writeups to introductory Linux Kernel security challenges on https://pwn.college.
-Since platform policy does not want full solutions get leaked so only core ideas and a few snippets are provided.
+This is a series of writeups to introductory Linux Kernel security challenges on <https://pwn.college>.
+Since platform policy does not want full solutions get leaked so just core ideas and a few snippets are provided.